LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 The operand SHALL have a singular type.
 After this operation the value in `A` SHALL be of the type of the operand, ignoring top level cv-qualifiers or atomic qualifiers, and the value of the operand.

+If the value loaded is zero the Z flag shall be set (otherwise it shall be cleared).
+If the value loaded is of a signed integer type or floating-point type, and is negative, the `N` flag is set.

 LOAD is a Read Operation of its operand.